Today, we measure "How High The Moon".

-One of the greatest versions was by LES PAUL and MARY FORD.
-The sonic wizards multi-tracked their angel chorals and electronic tones in a way that sounded otherworldy to 1950's radio audiences.
+One of the greatest versions was by Les Paul and Mary Ford.
+The sonic wizards multi-tracked her angel chorals and his electronic guitar tones in a way that sounded as otherworldy to 1950s radio audiences as they do today.

 Paul's quicksilver and fierce leads influenced all the Jazz and Rock'n'Roll that would follow.